 Items must support existing or planned campus academic programs.
 Librarians refer to the collection development policy to determine suitability of donations to the collection.

 English language items are preferred with the exception of materials supporting foreign language courses.

 Donors should understand that all gifts become property of the library, and library faculty will evaluate whether to add the items to the collection.
 Any items deemed outside the scope of the Tri-Cities collection are offered to other regional libraries, including the other three WSU campus libraries and academic libraries in the Northwest.

 We readily accept small donations (10 books or less).
-Donors with large gifts should consult Harvey Gover, Librarian (email@example.com) to see if the donation fits within the Library’s collection needs.
-He may request the opportunity to evaluate the titles on site or request a title list before accepting the gift.
-Please note that the Library is not accepting large donations during COVID.
+Donors with large gifts should consult email@example.com to see if the donation fits within the Library’s collection needs.
+We may request the opportunity to evaluate the titles on site or request a title list before accepting the gift.

 Interested in growing the impact of the Max E. Benitz Memorial Library?